GMLC-TDC/HELICS-Examples/python/Manager_Worker_Example/README.md

 # Manager Worker Example

 A manager federate sends some values to the worker federates.
 The workers update the values and sends back the updated values to the manager.
+Each worker has a random delay.
 The manager doesn't move forward untill all the federates have sent back the value.

 ## Running